Kjaerandsen/IG2NLP/ig2nlp/readme.md

 ## Dependencies

 Dependencies are Stanza, Spacy and Pandas.
-They can be installed using the command:
+They can be installed using the commands:

 ```
 pip install stanza